Opelika Crush Soccer Club – Frequently Asked Questions (FAQ)

 - W. James Samford Soccer Complex (next to the Opelika Sportsplex and Aquatics Center): 5 full-size grass fields

-How do I contact the club for more information?
+How can I get more information?

 Please contact Club Director Missy Martin at 334-444-2923.